sinistersnare/sinistersnare.github.io/README.md

 # Blog of the Sinistersnare #

-Hey, this is my Blog's repository, enjoy reading source HTML when you could actually be using a web-browser to see rendered content.

 Find the real site [HERE](https://drs.is)

+Hey, this is my Blog's repository.
+The un-compiled code is in the `source` branch, and the generated HTML is in the `master` branch.

+Enjoy!

+# TODO:

+[] - Make everything Bigger.
+I have this site at 140% for chrissake!
+[] - Fix bug where RSS sidebar link goes missing on about and contact pages.

 ## LICENSE ##